sanketjoshi4/cs81_robotics_lidar_tracker/README.md

 `cd path/to/package/scripts`

-`chmod +x robot.py` or target.py, depending on which executable you want to test/run.
+`chmod +x robot.py`, target.py, and obstacle.py, depending on which executable you want to test/run (all of them for the main simulation).

 Run in different windows: